How to Answer IELTS Speaking: A Person You Saw On Television

 Is it easy to buy fish in the area where you live?

 Yes, in the city where I live, there is a supermarket on every main avenue.
 And they sell frozen fish and seafood in all of them.
 The cost depends on the type of fish.
 For example, salmon and tuna loin are among the most expensive.
-But in general everyone in the area where I live can buy fish easily if they want it.
+But in general, everyone in the area can buy fish easily if they want it.

 Is fishing popular in your country?

-My country has a huge stretch of coastline that faces the Pacific Ocean and the Gulf of Mexico.
+My country has an extensive coastline that faces the Pacific Ocean and the Gulf of Mexico.
 Also, we have many dams, lagoons, and rivers.
 So fishing is one of the main commercial activities for many people.

 You can also do sport fishing, but to a lesser extent, it's not so popular.